edesweb/mirouter/README.md

 include $router->filename;
 ```

-Must exists a file hosts.ini on the routes path.
+Must exists a file `hosts.ini` on the routes path.

-hosts.ini declare the hosts that MiRouter must attend.
+In `hosts.ini`we declare the hosts that MiRouter must attend.

-Sample of hosts.ini
+Sample of `hosts.ini`
 ```
-[raul.goblin.es]
+[big.acme.com]
-; If routes is true then must exists a ini file called like the section on the routes path ; in this sample must exists the file ../routes/raul.goblin.es.ini routes=true
+; If routes is true then must exists a ini file called like the section on the routes path ; in this sample must exists the file ../routes/big.acme.com.ini routes=true

 ;check_session